Skip to content

 As part of the magical experience, Father Christmas welcomes children to share in the storytelling fun and before he returns to his workshop in the North Pole, he presents each child with a small keepsake gift.
 There will also be time for families to capture a heartwarming photo together.

 Select dates in December, tickets limited.
-Book tickets here, and book here for relaxed sessions.
+Now sold out.

 Little ones can pen their Christmas wishes and pop them into Father Christmas’ very own post box until Tuesday 23 December.
 With his reindeer busy training nearby, he’s often spotted checking for letters and making sure every message reaches the North Pole in time.